-The 39-credit Fast-Track MBA® in Management consists of eleven courses, an integrative project, and two Topics in Management seminars.
+The 36-credit Fast-Track MBA® in Management consists of eleven courses and an integrative project.
 It is designed to develop leaders who are both ethical and entrepreneurial in their interactions with the knowledge-based, global economy in the 21st century.
 A central part of the program is the New Venture Project in which students integrate their learning by developing a business plan for a new entrepreneurial venture of their own design.
 Business leaders who complete the Fast-Track MBA® in Management understand that an organization's success depends on how well managers at every level are able to predict the changes that will occur and how to use those changes to their advantage.